msm-code/ghidralib/docs/getting_started.md

 print(Function("main").high_variables)

 # Get the control flow graph of the main function...
-# ...and show it! (you can do something more useful instead)
+# ...and show it! (you can also do something more useful with it)
 Function("main").control_flow.show()

 # Decompile the main function and print the C code.